Developed LLED 557: Family Literacy: Issues and Perspectives

 Co-developed with Dr. Marilyn Chapman, LLED 556: Theory and Research in Early Literacy.
 An online version of this course is offered to students in the M. Ed. cohort students in Early Childhood Education.

-Dr. Chapman and Jim also co- developed LLED 321: Teaching and Learning Language and Literacy: Kindergarten and Primary Grades.
+Co- developed with Dr. Chapman, LLED 321: Teaching and Learning Language and Literacy: Kindergarten and Primary Grades.

-In addition to course development, Jim has also been involved with program development.
 From June 1997 to June 1998, Jim served as one of two departmental representatives on the Revised Teacher Education Program Committee.
 The committee and subcommittees that arose from it met often for intensive sessions.
-In addition, the committee also met with groups representing various constituencies including: teachers, current teacher education students, recent graduates of the Teacher Education Program, principals and vice-principals, the College of Teachers, school district administrators, and departments within the Faculty of Education.
+The committee also met with groups representing various constituencies including: teachers, current teacher education students, recent graduates of the Teacher Education Program, principals and vice-principals, the College of Teachers, school district administrators, and departments within the Faculty of Education.